I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-I always thought that roses needed at least 6 to 8 hours of sunlight every day to be able to bloom their hearts out.
+I always thought roses needed at least 6 to 8 hours of sunlight each day to bloom their best.

-Many will even grow well if they have full sun in the morning.
-Just remember part shade does not mean shade in the morning and sun in the afternoon.
+Many roses will actually grow well if they have full sun in the morning.
+Remember - part shade does not mean shade in the morning and sun in the afternoon.

 Part shade could also be the shade from a hedge, or from a young but tall tree with an immature canopy.
-(Don't forget, though, that tree will eventually grow a larger canopy and may block out too much sun which could require you to move that rose.)
+(Do remember that tree will eventually grow a bigger canopy and may block out too much sun- at that point, just move the rose.)

-Please note: I use the Canadian equivalent of zonal numbers which tends to be one zone lower than the USDA zones - example, USDA zone 4 is generally zone 3 in Canada)
+Please note: I use the Canadian zonal numbers which can be a zone lower than the USDA zones - example, USDA zone 4 is generally zone 3 in Canada)

 My little rose bed beside the drive gets pounded with ice and snow from the plough, the puppies and humans.
 And yet, the roses keep blooming !

-‘'FLORIBUNDA” roses (from the Latin - “many-flowers”) belong to a fairly new group of roses that come from crossing a polyantha like ‘The Fairy’ rose and a hybrid tea rose with a single bloom on a long stem, like ‘Pink Promise” below.
+‘'FLORIBUNDA” roses (from the Latin - “many-flowers”) belong to a fairly new group of roses that come from crossing a polyantha like ‘The Fairy’ rose and a hybrid tea rose (a single bloom on a long stem), like ‘Pink Promise” below.

 Here are some roses that do not mind some dappled sunlight or even a bit of shade: